StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 # About Custom Fields

-Custom fields let you add additional information to cases or alerts.
+Custom fields let you add additional information to [cases](../../user-guides/analyst-corner/cases/about-a-case.md) or [alerts](../../user-guides/analyst-corner/alerts/about-alerts.md).

-By default, TheHive provides predefined fields for cases and alerts.
-If you need to include additional information specific to your organization, you can create custom fields to tailor alerts and cases to your needs.
-These custom fields can be configured as either optional or mandatory for users.
+By default, TheHive includes predefined fields for cases and alerts.
+To better suit your needs, you can create custom fields to tailor cases and alerts.
+These fields can be configured as optional or mandatory for users.

 ## Use cases